foundersandcoders/express-and-testing-workshop/README.md

 * Although `supertest` is new to you there is a whole wide world of frameworks and libraries in javascript (#JSFatigue) and Learning the docs is probably half of what it means to be a good js developer.

+* You will note that I have snuck promises into this workshop as they are an extremely common and important tool for handling asynchronicity and are well on their way to replacing callbacks